 The publishers contract

-When publishing in an open access journal the main advantage is that you retain all the copyrights while your article is available to a wider audience Your licence will be labelled as creative commons instead of the classical copyright statement, which allows optimal reuse of the material.
+When you publish your book or your article open access the main advantage is that you retain all the copyrights while your work is available to a wider audience.
+Your work will be labelled as creative commons instead of the classical copyright statement, which allows optimal reuse of the material.
 TU Delft is a supporter of creative commons and encourages you to use this model.